Aortopulmonary Window | Overview

-A baby with an aortopulmonary window has a hole in between her aorta and pulmonary artery.
-Because of this hole, blood from the aorta rushes into the pulmonary artery and too much blood flows through the lungs.
+An aortopulmonary window is a heart defect in which there is a hole between the blood vessel that feeds the heart (the aorta) and the blood vessel going to the lungs (pulmonary artery).
+Because of this hole, blood from the aorta rushes into the pulmonary artery, and too much blood flows through the lungs.

-This can cause high blood pressure in the lungs (pulmonary hypertension) and heart failure.
+If left untreated, aortopulmonary window can lead to high blood pressure in the lungs (pulmonary hypertension) and heart failure.
+Treatment usually involves surgery to patch the hole.

 What are the symptoms of aortopulmonary window?

-Babies with an aortopulmonary window generally don’t feed well, are irritable and tire easily.
+Babies with an aortopulmonary window generally don’t feed well, have rapid breathing, are irritable and tire easily.
 Other symptoms include: